 Journal Entry for Trade Discount

-Trade discount is generally recorded in purchases or sales book, but it is not entered into the ledger accounts and there is no separate journal entry for a trade discount.
-However, we will provide an example demonstrating how a purchase is accounted in case of trade discount.
+It is generally recorded in the purchases or sales book, but it is not entered into ledger accounts and there is no separate journal entry.
+However, here is an example demonstrating how a purchase is accounted in case of trade discount.

-Let’s assume that we purchase 100 keyboards from Unreal Pvt Ltd. at the list price of 300 per keyboard and we have been allowed a 10% trade discount.
-Accounting for a purchase with a trade discount happens as follows:
+Let’s assume that 10 tables are purchased from Unreal Pvt Ltd. at the list price of 3000 per item and 10% discount (trade) is allowed.
+Accounting for the transaction will happen as follows:

 Less (T.D) = 10% of 30,000 = 3000